shuangxiuli/RMV-MPC/README.md

 ## Install Julia
 We can install Julia from [official webpage](https://julialang.org/downloads/).
-Note that this module is tested with Julia 1.8.5
+Note that this module is tested with Julia 1.7.3
-You may want to install julia within your conda environment and it is possible.
-However, installing julia within conda env is not tested.
+You may want to install julia within your conda environment but it is not necessary.

 Julia can call python function using PyCall.
 Our integration with Trajectron++ and CrowdNav is achieved through PyCall.
 If you open notebook file in editor after activating conda environment, it will automatically detect python version in conda and use it for PyCall.